RishalAggarwal/Matlab_IVIVC/README.md

 Absorbed=wagner_nelson(Time,Concentration,ke)
 ```

 To get the calculated plasma profile we first need to get the estimated absorption constant.
 We can get this by using the curve fitting app again.
-Just plot the Absorbed values on y axis and time values on x axis and fill in the custom equation:
+Just plot the Absorbed values on y axis and time values on x axis and fill in this custom equation which assumes a first order absorption process:

 '''
-exp(
+exp(-a*x)
+'''

+The estimated value of 'a' will be the absorption rate constant.
+The absorption and elimination rate constant can be used to simulate a curve using the simbiology and simbiology model app in a similar manner as shown in the vide0 [here](https://www.mathworks.com/videos/simulating-a-model-in-simbiology-117245.html).